22 Best Trees For Bees + FREE Printable

 Crepe myrtles have vibrant flowers.

 The crepe myrtle, or crape myrtle, is a honey-making factory for the hive.
-Its flowers have bright, multi-colored that appeal to bees.
+Its flowers are bright and multi-colored, appealing to bees.

-Blossoms appear in late spring and may still be in bloom until the fall.
+Blossoms appear in late spring and may remain in bloom until the fall.
 That’s a long time to provide honey bees with nectar and pollen.
-As winter approaches and many plants stop flowering, crepe myrtle will keep on giving.
+As winter approaches and many plants stop flowering, crepe myrtle will continue giving.

 9. Crabapple